 only non-relatives of the patient or proposed patient.

-A patient’s or proposed patient’s definition of family/whānau may differ from this recommended definition.
-If the patient or proposed patient is competent to decide who their family/whānau is, then their definition must be accepted.
+Where a patient’s or proposed patient’s definition of family/whānau differs, if the patient or proposed patient is competent to decide who their family/whānau is, then their definition must be accepted.

 The Act requires compulsory notifications at various stages of the assessment and treatment process to welfare guardians and to principal caregivers.
-Such persons should be regarded as family/whānau for the purposes of consultation under section 7A, in addition to other family/whānau members.
+Such persons can be regarded as family/whānau for the purposes of consultation under section 7A, in addition to other family/whānau members.
 Note that ‘principal caregiver’ is more closely defined than family/whānau (see 1.4 above).

-4.2.3 Prior competently expressed wishes
+5.2.3 Prior competently expressed wishes